-Aside from Purim, individual celebrations may also be affected by the extra month of Adar.
+Aside from Purim, individual life cycle events may also be affected by the extra month of Adar.
 A child born in Adar during a regular year celebrates his/her bar or bat mitzvah in Adar II, if it occurs during a leap year.
-A bar or bat mitzvah celebration is only celebrated in Adar I if the child was born in Adar I (This leads to the possible interesting anomaly that a child born on the first day of Adar II celebrates his Bar Mitzvahed one month before a child born on the 30th day of Adar I, if the Bar Mitzvah year is not a leap year).
+During a leap year, a bar or bat mitzvah celebration is only celebrated in Adar I if the child was born in Adar I. (This leads to the possible interesting anomaly that a child born on the first day of Adar II celebrates his Bar Mitzvah one month before a child born on the 30th day of Adar I, if the Bar Mitzvah year is not a leap year.)

 With respect to yahrtzeit observances, however, there is a difference of opinion.
 The Ashkenzi custom, which follows the Rema, is to observe the yahrtzeit during Adar I (but there are those who observe in Adar II, and even those who observe both Adars).
 According to Sephardi custom, which follows Rabbi Joseph Karo, the nachala is observed during Adar II.
 However, the yahrtzeit of one who passes away in either Adar of a leap year is observed only in the Adar in which they passed.